GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 **Slide 80:** Q&A

 **Slide 81:** Thanks for joining today’s USWDS monthly call.
-We'll be back in March with a dev-focussed call, about building new things with USWDS that feel like USWDS.
+We'll be back in March with a dev-focused call, about building new things with USWDS that feel like USWDS.
 It'll be a nice follow-up from this call, as we start to think about how the component lifecycle moves from proposal to development!

 If you have a question we weren't able to answer in the call, or thought of later, please head into our public Slack and ask it there.
 We'll be around after the call to answer questions.